-Percona is participating* in the GSoC 2020, and sees it as an excellent opportunity for students to participate in the active and vibrant open source community.
+Percona is participating in GSoC 2020, and sees it as an excellent opportunity for students to participate in the active and vibrant open source community.

 If you are student and are interested in participating, the following is useful information:

 Before applying as a Percona contributor, we suggest you review the points below.
 It can help you with creating a strong proposal: